patrickab/Agents-in-a-box/README.md

 State-of-the-art coding agents are designed for friction-free adoption, typically running directly on the host machine with the full privileges of the active user.

-In their default configuration, these agents possess:
+Default configuration:
-*   **Unrestricted Filesystem Access:** Agents can read, modify, or delete any file accessible to the user, extending far beyond the target repository.
+*   **Unrestricted Filesystem Access:** Agents can read, modify, or delete any file accessible to the user.
-*   **Arbitrary Code Execution:** Agents often generate and execute scripts (Python, Bash) to solve tasks.
-A hallucination or malicious prompt injection could lead to destructive commands (e.g., `rm -rf ~`) running directly on the host.
+*   **Arbitrary Code Execution:** Generate & execute scripts (Python, Bash).
+*   **Network Access:** Allow arbitrary network traffic - While the supported Agents always ask for permission before contacting a website, they technically have the capability to send any data to any publicly accessible domain.
+They can also install arbitrary software in your binaries.

 **Agent-in-a-Box** mitigates this operational risk by decoupling the agent from the host.
-It functions as a containment layer, providing a unified, ergonomic interface to orchestrate these tools within a heavily restricted runtime.
+It functions as a containment layer, providing a unified, ergonomic interface to orchestrate these tools within a heavily restricted runtime with supervised network traffic.

 ---